prrao87/mteb-validation/README.md

 Comparing results of embedding models from the MTEB leaderboard.

-THe goal is to study the classes of embeddings models that top the MTEB leaderboard produces high-quality embeddings across domains.
+The goal is to study the classes of embeddings models that top the MTEB leaderboard produces high-quality embeddings across domains.

 The [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard), or the “Massive Text Embedding Benchmark”, ranks sentence embedding models over a total of 129 total datasets and 113 different languages.
-Because there are ever more models being added to this leaderboard, it becomes necessary to evaluate specific models on custom datasets of interest.
+Because there are ever more models being added to this leaderboard, it becomes necessary to evaluate specific models on custom datasets of

-The goal of this document is to define and describe the target tasks that will be used to evaluate the results of embedding models from the MTEB leaderboard.
+The goal of this repo is to define and describe the target tasks that will be used to evaluate the results of embedding models from the MTEB leaderboard.

 ## Datasets